jordanhilado/cinema-world/README.md

 ### Running locally

-1. Create database connection in `application.conf`
+1. At the bottom of `application.conf`, replace the `cinemaWorldDB` fields with your own database credentials
 2. From root, run `sbt run`
    - Application homepage: http://localhost:9000/
-3. Run setup by running the `http://localhost:9000/setup` endpoint
+3. Run setup by accessing the `http://localhost:9000/setup` endpoint

+## Architecture

-## Endpoints
+### Endpoints

 | Method | Endpoint   | Controller                                                           | Description                                                      |
 | ------ | ---------- | -------------------------------------------------------------------- | ---------------------------------------------------------------- |